-and they will be for us by night a guard and by day a worker (ULT)
+and they will be for us by night a guard and by day a worker (ULT) That way} the city will have plenty of defenders {even} at night, and they can {still} work {on the wall} during the daytime (UST)

 The idea is not that these men would be on guard duty all night and then work all day on the wall.
 Rather, their presence in the city would mean that a large number of defenders would be ready on short notice if needed.
-If it would make things clearer in your language, you could say this explicitly.
+If your readers would misunderstand this, you could say this explicitly.
 Alternate translation: "That way the city will have plenty of defenders even at night, and they can still work on the wall during the daytime"